 Dental fillings are used to restore health to a tooth that has been damaged by decay.
-Greeley family dentist Dr. Melvin Benson offer several types of dental fillings and will recommend the material best suited to your specific dental problem.
+Greeley family dentists Dr. Melvin Benson, Dr. Jacob Dunham, and Dr. Kerrie Cunningham offer several types of dental fillings and will recommend the material best suited to your specific dental problem.

 Stages of Tooth Decay